Stationary and Non-Stationary Transition Probabilities in Decision Making: Modeling COVID-19 Dynamics: Introduction

 allow for changes in transition probabilities over time, reflecting more realistic scenarios where the probability varies with respect to $t$ (with $t$ representing different intervention measures and other factors).
 This approach is crucial for modeling dynamic public health responses and understanding how interventions can alter the course of an epidemic.\\

 Stationary models serve as a useful baseline for evaluating the effects of new interventions by providing a consistent reference point.
 However, these models may misestimate impacts if the effects of interventions or the underlying disease dynamics change over time.
 Policymakers can use stationary models to identify deviations from expected outcomes, which may signal a need for policy adjustments.
 In contrast, non-stationary models offer a more dynamic approach by incorporating time-varying transition probabilities.
 This adaptability allows for real-time adjustments based on the latest data and evolving conditions.
-By reflecting changes in disease patterns, intervention effectiveness, and external factors, we anticipate that non-stationary models will enable more responsive and accurate decision-making. \\
+By reflecting changes in disease patterns, intervention effectiveness, and external factors, we anticipate that non-stationary models will enable more responsive and accurate decision-making.
+Our primary goal is to assess how different assumptions about transition dynamics impact model outcomes and their relevance to public health policy.\\

+The main contributions of this study include developing an epidemiological model with seven epidemiological compartments reflecting key clinical stages of COVID-19.
+We then derive probabilistic transition rules between states using binomial and multinomial distributions, and explicitly distinguish between stationary and non-stationary regimes.
+We define time-dependent transition parameters using logistic and quadratic forms to reflect real-world dynamics such as behavioral adaptation or resource saturation.
+Finally, we simulate COVID-19 dynamics under both transition assumptions and compare outcomes over a 365-day period, illustrating the impact of model choice on disease spread over time.
+We offer policy-relevant interpretations of the modeling differences, particularly with respect to intervention timing and uncertainty in parameter estimation.\\

 This paper is meticulously structured to offer a comprehensive understanding of our findings.
-Here is an overview of its organization: Section \ref{prelim}, Preliminaries, lays the groundwork by providing essential definitions and theoretical underpinnings necessary for this study.
-Section \ref{COVID-19} forms the core of the paper and is divided into four subsections.
-Subsection \ref{SectDescript} describes the model in detail.
-Subsection \ref{SectBalance} derives the balanced system associated to our model.
-In Subsection \ref{SectStation}, we formulate stationary transition probabilities, while Subsection \ref{SectNonStation} addresses the formulation of non-stationary transition probabilities.
-Each of these subsections explores the specifics of how these probabilities are computed and their implications for disease modeling, particularly in the context of a COVID-19 Scenario.
-In Section \ref{example}, we present a simulation of COVID-19 spread over a 365-day period, providing a thorough representation of the disease's distribution and stabilization within the population.
-Finally, the paper concludes with some remarks in Section \ref{conclusion}.
+Here is an overview of its organization: Section \ref{prelim} presents key probabilistic tools and foundational concepts.
+Section \ref{COVID-19} details the compartmental model and develops transition probability expressions for both stationary and non-stationary settings.
+Section \ref{example} presents simulations comparing the two regimes.
+Section \ref{conclusion} concludes with a discussion of practical implications and directions for future work.